How to Keep Books for a Small Business

 It is tempting to think that a small business only requires a manual accounting system such as excel spreadsheets to save money.

 This may work initially, but setting up your financial tracking system like this has its downfalls.
-Basic financial reports, the driving force behind all businesses, will have to be compiled manually, which is time-consuming.
+Basic financial reports, which are the driving force behind all business, will have to be compiled manually, and this is time-consuming.